 For the majority of couples who come apart or divorce, to say it is a ‘trying time’ is to put it mildly.
 There is a loss of hopes and dreams that most of us have when we embark on such unions, compounded by the reality that has evolved.

-The leave’ has made the decision that it is necessary to come apart, most often after experiencing sadness, anger, hopelessness, etc. about their situation.
+The ‘leaver’ has made the decision to come apart, most often after experiencing sadness, anger, hopelessness, etc. about their situation.
 Most people don’t elect to take such steps lightly or quickly.
 They mentally slog through disagreements, disappointments, and considerable differences between them.
-Both adults navigate phases….akin to having a terminal illness:
+Both adults navigate the five stages….akin to having a terminal illness:

 The 5 stages